MORE WAYS TO GIVE

 When YOUR rights are on the line... the ACLU is there.

-Over the past 95 years, the ACLU has been at the center of one critical, history-making court case after another, participating in more Supreme Court cases than any other private organization.
+For nearly one-hundred years, the ACLU has been at the center of one critical, history-making court case after another, participating in more Supreme Court cases than any other private organization.